Model configuration

 The configuration file

-The <CONFIGURATION>.csv model configuration file contains all of the information needed to load a specific model.
-It must be in the root directory.
+The configuration.csv model configuration file contains all of the information needed to load a specific model.
+It must be in the root folder.

 The configuration file sets up all of the details of the model that is to be used.
 This includes: